aperture-sh/tank/README.md

 * For now there are no additional indices build for doing queries on other field than geometry and the partition keys.
 * `geometry` is a reserved field.
 One is not allowed to use it as a attribute field in the configuration.
 * `timestamp` is a reserved field.
 One is not allowed to use it for other purposes than storing the current timestamp.
+* `hash` and `uid` are reserved fields to.
+These are the mandatory partition key fields